awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 Before you can specify a Local Zone for a resource or service, you must opt in to Local Zones\.

 **Consideration**
 Some AWS resources might not be available in all Regions\.
 Make sure that you can create the resources that you need in the desired Regions or Local Zones before launching an instance in a specific Local Zone\.
+For a list of services supported in each Local Zone see [AWS Local Zones Features](http://aws.amazon.com/about-aws/global-infrastructure/localzones/features/)\.

 **To opt in to Local Zones using the console**